Emerging Nuclear Energy Countries

 Following earlier tentative proposals, in 1989 the government initiated a study focused on the Muria Peninsula in central Java and carried out by the National Atomic Energy Agency (BATAN – Badan Tenaga Nuklir Nasional) established in 1958.

 A 2001 power generation strategy showed that introduction of a nuclear plant on the 500 kV Java-Bali grid would be possible in 2016 for 2 GWe rising to 6-7 GWe in 2025, using proven 1000 MWe technology.
-The Java-Bali interconnected system accounts for more than three quarters of Indonesia's electricity demand.

 In mid-2010 three sites were being considered for main plants: Muria (central Java), Banten (west Java) and Bangka Island (off southern Sumatra to NE, 2 locations: West Bangka and South Bangka).
 All are on the north shores, away from the tectonic subduction zone.
 BATAN has undertaken a feasibility study for Bangka, and it has signed an agreement with the Bangka-Belitung provincial government.
 Bangka is far from any active volcano, has low seismic hazard, no tsunami hazard (shallow sea), and low population.